ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 - it's hard to debug
 - it might lead to performance issues
-- no async await support
+- no native async await support (Typescript target: ES2017 or higher)

 ### Zones.js allows for a mix of imperative and reactive code